OpenEvalProject/evals/manuscripts/elife-86636/v1/manuscript.md

 Through comparisons to these previous studies, we were able to verify that our data captured many expected transcriptional trends occurring during tick feeding.
 Nevertheless, 14% of the twofold DE genes were not previously found to change expression in these different tick-feeding contexts (Grassmann et al., 2023; Iyer et al., 2015; Ojaimi et al., 2003; Revel et al., 2002) or identified in these RNA-seq studies as dependent upon RpoS, Rrp1, or RelBbu (Caimano et al., 2015; Drecktrah et al., 2015; Grassmann et al., 2023), which are three known Bb regulatory programs active in the tick (Samuels et al., 2021).
 These additional genes highlight the necessity of measuring transcription in the tick environment and suggest we uncovered gene expression changes specific to the tick stage of the Bb enzootic cycle.
 The nature and dynamics of these changes provide insights into potential genetic determinants of Bb survival, proliferation, and dissemination in the tick during transmission.

-## Bb genes upregulated during feeding are found predominantly on plasmids
+### Bb genes upregulated during feeding are found predominantly on plasmids

 Bb has a complex, highly fragmented genome (Barbour, 1988; Figure 3A), including numerous plasmids that are necessary during specific stages of the enzootic cycle (Schwartz et al., 2021) suggesting they contain genes that are crucial for pathogen transmission and survival.
 In fact, many genes found on the plasmids have been previously shown to alter expression upon environmental changes or in different host environments (Iyer et al., 2015; Ojaimi et al., 2005; Revel et al., 2002; Tokarz et al., 2004).
 Thus, we reasoned that many of the 192 DE Bb genes that change expression from day 1 to any later feeding time point (Figure 3—source data 1) would reside on the plasmids, and we examined their distribution throughout the genome.
 Consistent with these previous reports, we found that most of the upregulated genes were located on the plasmids (143/158; 90%), while fewer were found on the chromosome (15/158; 10%; Figure 3B), which is home to the majority of metabolic and other housekeeping genes.
 In contrast, the majority of the downregulated genes were found on the chromosome (27/34, 79%; Figure 3C).

 ![Figure 3.](https://cdn.elifesciences.org/articles/86636/elife-86636-fig3-v1.jpg)

-**Figure 3.:** Bb genes upregulated during feeding are found predominantly on plasmids.(A) Schematic of the chromosome and plasmids in the Bb B31-S9 genome.
+**Figure 3.:** (A) Schematic of the chromosome and plasmids in the Bb B31-S9 genome.
 Plasmid names denote whether the plasmid is linear (lp) or circular (cp) and the length of plasmids in kilobases (kb).
 For example, lp17 is a 17 kb linear plasmid.
 Genome is shown approximately to scale.
 (B–C) The number of genes from each chromosome or plasmid that increased (B) or decreased (C) expression twofold during feeding, see Figure 3—source data 1 for gene information.
-Upregulated genes are distributed across plasmids, while most downregulated genes are found on the chromosome and lp54.Figure 3—source data 1.Bb genes from across tick feeding timepoints.
+Upregulated genes are distributed across plasmids, while most downregulated genes are found on the chromosome and lp54.

 Several plasmid-encoded genes that were longitudinally upregulated in our dataset have known roles during the tick bloodmeal or in mammalian infection.
 Linear plasmid 54 (lp54), which is an essential plasmid present in all Bb isolates (Casjens et al., 2012), contained the largest number of upregulated genes.
 Many of the genes on lp54 are regulated by RpoS during feeding, including those encoding adhesins DbpA and DbpB, which are important for infectivity in the host (Blevins et al., 2008).
 This set also included five members of a paralogous family of outer surface lipoproteins BBA64, BBA65, BBA66, BBA71, and BBA73.
 BBA64 and BBA66 are necessary for optimal transmission via the tick bite (Gilmore et al., 2010; Patton et al., 2013).
 These findings indicate our dataset captures key Bb transcriptional responses known to be important for survival inside the tick during a bloodmeal.

 Many upregulated genes were also encoded by cp32 plasmid prophages.
 Bb strain B31-S9 harbors seven cp32 isoforms that are highly similar to each other (Casjens et al., 2012).
 When cp32 prophages are induced, phage virions called ϕBB1 are produced (Eggers and Samuels, 1999).
 In addition to phage structural genes, cp32 contain loci that encode various families of paralogous outer surface proteins (Stevenson et al., 2000).
 Amongst the cp32 genes that increased over feeding were members of the RevA, Erp, and Mlp families, which are known to increase expression during the bloodmeal (Gilmore et al., 2001).
 We also found several phage genes that were upregulated, including those encoding proteins annotated as phage terminases on cp32-3, cp32-4, and cp32-7 (BBS45, BBR45, and BBO44).
 Some cp32 genes have been shown to change expression in response to the presence of blood (Tokarz et al., 2004) and as a part of the stringent response regulated by RelBbu (Drecktrah et al., 2015), while BBD18 and RpoS regulate prophage production in the tick midgut after feeding (Wachter et al., 2023).
 Our data suggest that some prophage genes are upregulated over the course of tick feeding, raising the possibility that cp32 prophage are induced towards the end of feeding.
 Overall, our data support the long-held idea that the Bb plasmids, which house many genes encoding cell envelope proteins, proteins of unknown function, and prophage genes, play a critical role in the enzootic cycle during the key transition period of tick feeding.

-## Bb genes encoding outer surface proteins are highly prevalent among upregulated genes
+### Bb genes encoding outer surface proteins are highly prevalent among upregulated genes

 To gain a better overall sense of the types of genes that changed over feeding and the timing of those changes, we grouped DE genes into functional categories.
 Since a high proportion of plasmid genes encode lipoproteins within the unique protein-rich outer surface of Bb, genes of unknown function, and predicted prophage genes (Casjens et al., 2000; Fraser et al., 1997), we expected that many of the DE genes would fall into these categories.
 We classified the genes as related to either: cell envelope, bacteriophage, cell division, DNA replication and repair, chemotaxis and motility, metabolism, transporter proteins, transcription, translation, stress response, protein degradation, or unknown (Drecktrah et al., 2015; see Figure 3—source data 1).